 Abbey of Bevaix

-The Abbey of Cluny is never far away in Switzerland: behind the walls of a large farm in Bevaix (canton of Neuchâtel), for example, lies a thousand-year-old history of an abbey.
+The Abbey of Cluny is never far away in Switzerland.
+A large farm house in Bevaix (canton of Neuchâtel) was a centuries-old abbey.